Unlock the Mobility of Education Data with PESC Approved Standards

 Enabling the automated exchange of standards-based data & digital documents.

 EDEXCHANGE is a data exchange service offered and operated by PESC and directly managed by PESC Members.
 The foundation of the service is a directory 'look up' server that lists institutions, service providers and others that are able to exchange data electronically.
 The server itemizes the technical capacity of each, which document types are supported electronically and additional identifier data.
 To exchange data, users then connect directly with the respective recipient.

-EDEXCHANGE is a project of PESC's Common Data Services Task Force (CDS launched at Fall 2011 Data Summit)., California's Community College Technology Center requested through PESC the formation of CDS and EDEXCHANGE, and have remained consistent leaders and participants, dedicating resources, hardware, software, and technical staff to run the service in test and throughout the pilot phase.
+EDEXCHANGE is a project of PESC's Common Data Services Task Force (The CDS Task Force launched at the Fall 2011 Data Summit).
+California's Community College Technology Center requested through PESC the formation of CDS and EDEXCHANGE, and have remained consistent leaders and participants, dedicating resources, hardware, software, and technical staff to run the service in test and throughout the pilot phase.